Reduced pair breaking from extended disorder in unconventional superconductors: implications to 4Hb-TaS$_2$: Introduction

-Motivated by these developments, we investigate disorder effects in 4Hb-TaS$_2$ within an AG-based framework adapted to its realistic band structure with Ising spin-orbit coupling and study various non-$s$-wave pairing states.
-Treating sulfur--selenium substitution as the main source of disorder, we compare the resulting finite-range impurity potentials with conventional on-site scattering.
 Since experiments primarily measure resistivity rather than the microscopic scattering rate, we analyze the ratio between the computed pair-breaking rate $\Gamma$ and the momentum relaxation rate $1/\tau$ obtained from Boltzmann transport theory for fixed impurity concentration and coupling strength.
-We find that the dimensionless quantity $\Gamma \tau$ depends sensitively on the impurity range and decreases with increasing spin-orbit coupling.
+We find that the dimensionless quantity $\Gamma \tau$ depends on the strength of the spin-orbit coupling~\cite{mockli2018robust,mockli2019magnetic,mockli2020ising}, but even stronger on the impurity range.
 For realistic parameters and extended-defect potentials, certain non-$s$-wave pairing states can withstand momentum lifetimes up to five times shorter than predicted by naive AG theory.
 While our results do not fully eliminate the discrepancy between experiment and conventional expectations, they substantially narrow the gap by demonstrating that large momentum relaxation rates do not necessarily imply comparably strong pair breaking.

 The rest of this paper is organized as follows.
-In Section II, we present our model Hamiltonian, which includes an effective single-orbital model and two types of disorder potentials considered in this work: point like and extended defects.
+In Section II, we present our model Hamiltonian, which includes an effective single-orbital model and two types of disorder potentials considered in this work: point-like and extended defects.
 In section III, we review AG theory and describe how we generalize it to the specific case of Ising SOC in a crystal with $D_{3h}$ symmetry.
 In Section IV, we present the results and discuss their implications in Section V.